 Symptoms of vertigo

-Sufferers describe typical symptoms as though they are:
+Patients usually describe their symptoms as though they are

 - Getting chakkar or spinning